IBMSpectrumComputing/lsf-perl-api/README.md

 Each of the LSF-Base and LSF-Batch repositories include their own separate release information.
 Please see those repositories README.md files for more information

 These perl modules allow you to call the LSF APIs directly through perl.
+You can find [some examples here](https://github.com/IBMSpectrumComputing/lsf-perl-api/blob/master/LSF-Batch/test.pl).

-You are encouraged to contribute your own perl module enhancements to the Open Source LSF APIs for perl, and you may find some examples in [IBM Support Community](https://www.ibm.com/mysupport/s/ibm-community-support-search-results?q=LSF+Perl+API&page=1&sort=0).
+You are encouraged to contribute your own perl module enhancements to the Open Source LSF APIs for perl, and you may find more information and usage notes in [IBM Support Community](https://www.ibm.com/mysupport/s/ibm-community-support-search-results?q=LSF+Perl+API&page=1&sort=0).

 IBM provides formal support for this software to entitled clients via the normal IBM support channels.